 Saint Anne's Guild - Presently - not meeting (The St. Anne’s Guild seeks to bring senior women who are registered members of the Parish together spiritually and socially.
 Meetings are held every third Wednesday of the month at 1:30 p.m. in the Pavilion Dining Room at Luftman Towers.
 There are no meetings held during July or August.
 The Guild sponsors bus trips to Atlantic City at different times throughout the year.
 There is a communion breakfast in October, a Christmas luncheon in December, and an end-of-year luncheon in June.
 Anyone who would like to join St. Anne’s Guild on any of these occasions are welcome.
 The Guild also helps out in the Parish at various activities and whenever needed.
 New members will be appreciated and welcomed.
 If you are interested, please attend a meeting.)

-Saint Joseph Society - The St. Joseph’s Society is comprised of a group of retired men of the parish who desire to serve the community on a volunteer basis.
+Saint Joseph Society - The Saint Joseph’s Society is comprised of a group of retired men of the parish who desire to serve the community on a volunteer basis.
 Service is offered in all areas where the society is able to provide qualified workers to do the job.
 Some activities include: Maintaining outdoor Stations of the Cross, Delivering the food baskets for our Social Concerns Ministry, Sending get well and sympathy cards and Hosting a Coffee Sunday, Helping with the Parish Carnival in June.
-Meetings are held on the third Friday of each month, except during June, July and August.
+Meetings are held on the third Friday of each month, except during June through September.
 They hold a St. Patrick’s Day Luncheon in March, a picnic in May and a Christmas Party in December.
 New members are always welcomed.
 Contact ministry leader Don Listing at 732-842-7496.

 back to top